Kushagra-Rai-Nova/readme/README.md

 <h2 align="left">Hi 👋!
-My name is Kushagra Rai, and I'm a passionate web developer hailing from the prestigious KIIT, Bhubaneswar, Odisha.
+My name is Kushagra Rai, and I'm a passionate web developer and UI UX designer hailing from the prestigious KIIT, Bhubaneswar, Odisha.
 Currently pursuing my B.Tech in the cutting-edge field of technology, I find immense joy in crafting innovative and user-friendly web solutions.
 As I step into my final year, I'm excited to embark on a journey of transforming ideas into captivating digital experiences.</h2>

 ###